iwansyahp/geodata_inf_sys/README.md

 ### Features

-- GeoJSON File Upload: Support GeoJson file upload with file format and contains validation
+- GeoJSON File Upload: Support GeoJson file upload with file type validation, implements Custom Pipe that validate uploaded files
-- DB Seeding: Seed the project with initial user data
+- DB Seeding: Seed the project with initial user data, using Sequelize features to ease the process of seeding
-- DB Migration: Apply databased changes when model/schema chages automatically via DB Migration
+- DB Migration: Apply databased changes when model/schema changes automatically via DB Migration using Sequelize migration tools
-- User Input Validation: Validate user input that utilize NestJS middleware and/or pipes
+- User Input Validation: Validate user inputs are valid geojson formatted files, utilizes NestJS middleware and/or pipes and implements Custom Pipe that validate uploaded file contents
 - GeoJson Data Processing: Uploaded GeoJson will be stored in uploaded files folder in the backend and store the data in the Database
 - Unit Testing: Automated unit tests based on Jest for positive and negative cases
 - Documentation: API Documentation with Swagger